 The Institute for Dunham Technique Certification was created in 1993 by Dr. Albirda Rose, with the approval and input of Katherine Dunham.
 In 1993, Katherine Dunham and Dr. Rose invited ten dancers to pursue Dunham Teacher Certification under the newly developed process of certification.
 This first group of dancers started the process after 10 years of attendance to the Dunham Technique Seminar and years of experience teaching Dunham Technique.

-Since Miss Dunham’s passing in 2006, IDTC, a working volunteer collective, has continued refining and reimagining the certification process to best train the next generation of expert teachers of the Dunham Technique. [photo credit: IDTC]
+Since Miss Dunham’s passing in 2006, IDTC, a mostly working volunteer collective, has continued to grow the Dunham community, which includes refining and reimagining the certification process to best train the next generation of expert teachers of the Dunham Technique. [photo credit: IDTC]

 For inquiries, contact: Dr. Stephanie Y. Evans